amaliebholm/TMM4275-Assignment2/README.md

 ### The Rail

-The image below show a NX modelling of the rail:
+The image below show an example of a NX modelling of the rail:
 ![rail_model_image.png](https://github.com/amaliebholm/TMM4275-Assignment2/blob/main/Images/rail_model_image.png)

 First, the customer will define the size of the room: